devios1/Gravl/README.md

 	[MyNode name=Bob age=48]

+> Note: Commas are a new reserved character in Gravl 1.1 and allow you to combine attribute names and/or values to define multiple attributes at the same time.
+However, you should still not separate full attributes with commas.

 **Note:** Be careful to avoid accidentally using commas!
 The comma is *not* a reserved character in Gravl and is therefore considered a valid symbol character.
 If you wrote the following, this attribute's value would actually be "Bob,":

 	[MyNode name=Bob, age=48]